reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

   auto: 0074-stack
 ---

 Cross-site request forgery (CSRF), also called CSRF, is a type of web security vulnerability.
-It is among the [OWASP](https://owasp.org/www-community/attacks/csrf) top ten Web Application Security Risks.
-An attacker uses a CSRF attack to send forged requests to a vulnerable website on behalf of an authenticated user for performing malicious actions.
+In a CSRF attack, an attacker typically uses social engineering techniques to manipulate an authenticated user into executing malicious actions without their awareness or consent.
+Simply by clicking on a legitimate-seeming link in an email or chat message, the user may unwittingly give an attacker the ability to co-opt their identity and access privileges.

+When successful, a CSRF attack can be harmful both to the business operating the site and the user who has accessed it.
+Such exploits can negatively impact client relationships, damage customer confidence, and result in instances of fraud or theft of financial resources.

 In this article, we will understand :
 - What constitutes a Cross-site Request Forgery (CSRF) attack